cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 the node must have each indicated key-value pair as labels for the pod to be scheduled and run.

-Similarly, Cloud Native PostgreSQL consents you to define a `nodeSelector` in the `affinity` section, so that you can request a PostgreSQL cluster to run only on nodes that have those labels.
+Similarly, CloudNativePG consents you to define a `nodeSelector` in the `affinity` section, so that you can request a PostgreSQL cluster to run only on nodes that have those labels.